digitallyinduced/ihp/Guide/file-storage.markdown

         ];
 ```

-After that run `make -B .envrc` and restart your development server.
+After that run `devenv up` and restart your development server.

 #### Jpegs